lad1066/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: June 14, 2017

+**Today's Progress**: Finished up the landing page code along and started back on my portfolio page.
+I'm excited to put what I've learned in to practice.

+**Thoughts:** I really think I can get the portfolio page done this weekend and move on to javascript.
+I feel like I'm really starting to understand how html and css work.

+**Link:** Back to the portfolio page: https://codepen.io/lad1066/pen/WOvzqW

+### Day 7-9: June 11-13, 2017

+**Today's Progress**: I'm so bad at updating multiple things.
+I've also been blogging so I forget to come over here and update.
+Blog link here: https://theadiposealternative.wordpress.com/

+**Thoughts:** On Day 7 I figured out my problem was the bootstrap cdn link in codepen and I had, in fact, done everything correctly.
+I decided to spend the next couple of days coding along with the bootstrap lessons and learned a TON!

+**Link:** Landing Page Code Along: https://codepen.io/lad1066/pen/EXKRBE

 ### Day 6: June 10, 2017

 **Today's Progress**: Ugh.
 Just ugh.
 I really thought I had a handle on using Bootstrap to create a navbar but I couldn't get anything to work in Code Pen.
 So frustrated!